Here are practical ideas to provide some support

-Whatever you do, do let them know how much you appreciate their hard work and sacrifices!
+Whatever you do, let them know how much you appreciate their hard work and sacrifice!
 You’ll bless them and give them strength to continue on in this journey called ministry.

 Our Secret Angel

 Theologically speaking, I’m not referring to a real angel.
-But we have someone in our church who God has laid us on their heart in a way that is unfathomable.
+But we have someone in our church whom God has laid us on their heart in an unfathomable way.

-This person continually gives us gifts and money and gift cards.
+This person continually gives us gifts, money, and gift cards.
 We use them too!
-Often my husband and I will sneak out and have lunch with the gift.
-Or sometimes we will buy Minsky’s pizza- our favorite local pizza joint-all because of that gift.
+My husband and I often sneak out and have lunch with the gift.
+Or sometimes we will buy Minsky’s pizza- our favorite local pizza joint because of that gift.
 It means so much.

-More than the gifts, the words this person says to meet every time they see me are monumentally encouraging.
+More than the gifts, this person’s words to me every time they see me are monumentally encouraging.
 It helps me feel as though someone sees me and recognizes how hard it is to be without my husband so often because of ministry.
 Or because someone is in the hospital and he must rush over at two in the morning.

 You know what else?
 This person is painstakingly secretive about what they do.
-They will not let me say thank you out loud and eschews any form of public acknowledgment.
-Such humility.
+They will not let me say thank you out loud and eschew any form of public acknowledgment—such humility.
 I have no doubt God will bless this person for the MONUMENTAL ways they have blessed me.

 Your takeaway: Just be wonderful and bless with gifts and kind words

 Patience, compassion, and humility are essential if you want to be a blessing to your pastor and his wife.